allendecid/TreeLink/README.md

 To use on a website, download the html files ending with *web.html, the js and css folder and upload them to a server.

+##Custom installation
-To visualize the tree, it is necesarry to add the tag `<div id="tree-container">` inside the body of all the html files being used.
+To visualize the tree, it is necesarry to load all the dependencies in the css and js folder and add the tag `<div id="tree-container">` inside the body of the html file being used.

 Javascript functions: To load the visualization on the html file add the following functions to the webpage javascript code.
 ```